rhymeyang/Se/docs/308/Week04.md

 ### Common IT Governance Frameworks:

-1. COBIT: Developed by ISACA, COBIT is a framework for managing and governing enterprise IT, focusing on aligning IT with business goals.
+1. **COBIT**: Developed by ISACA, COBIT is a framework for managing and governing enterprise IT, focusing on aligning IT with business goals.
-2. ISO/IEC 27001: An international standard for information security management, ensuring that IT systems are secure and compliant.
+2. **ISO/IEC 27001**: An international standard for information security management, ensuring that IT systems are secure and compliant.
-3. ITIL: A set of best practices for IT service management that focuses on delivering value through IT services.
+3. **ITIL**: A set of best practices for IT service management that focuses on delivering value through IT services.

 ## COSO Governance Framework